jizhang-nz/HTS-training/README.md

 ---

 ## Using SPAdes
 The test data is a set of 2×150 bp Illumina HiSeq sequencing reads (supposingly) from a brown marmorated stink bug (BMSB).
-The sequencing reads have been quality trimmed to Q30 and free of adaptor sequence.
+The sequencing reads have been quality trimmed to Q >= 30 and free from adaptor sequences.

 ```bash
 # make a working directory